You may have had to explain the value or usage of an app feature.

-A very popular solution is to use a paginated walkthrough, where each page contains a very brief explanation of the main features or screens, like the one below.
+A popular solution to this is the paginated walkthrough, where each page contains a brief explanation of the main features or screens, like the one below.

-The objective here is to inform the user, and the assumption is that people will read carefully through all the screens and retain this information.
+The assumption is that people will read these screens and retain this information.

 Walkthroughs are untimely.

-Walkthroughs are presented only once, this brief exposure to unsolicited information is a recipe for bad learning performance.
+Walkthroughs are presented only once, this brief exposure to unsolicited information is a recipe for poor learning performance.

 Focus and Platform Awareness

 So what can we use besides a Walkthrough?
-Is there anything that ensures repeated exposure, relevancy and not get in the way of the user?
+Is there anything that ensures repeated exposure, relevancy and doesn’t get in the way of the user?

-In this example, Dropbox explains the value of favoriting files and even offers further information through the ‘Learn more’ button.
+In the above example, Dropbox explains the value of favoriting files, allowing users to explore further through the ‘Learn more’ button.

-The information is displayed because the user has chosen to view this screen, making it likely there is some curiosity in exploring the app and learning its features.
+This information is timely because the user has chosen to view this screen, making the information timely, and relevant.

-This could even be enhanced by actually showing how to favorite a file.
+The placeholder screen could be enhanced by showing a video of how to favorite a file.

-Above is an example of that alternative in the old Foursquare app, below is another example in an app I worked on recently:
+Above is an example from the old Foursquare app, below is another example in an app I worked on recently:

-Information is displayed in context and doesn’t get in the way.
-Additionally, we can use this framework to present progress feedback:
+Information is displayed in-context, without getting in the way.
+We can use this to present progress feedback:

-Foursquare’s use of humor and diversity is a lovely twist to an otherwise boring copy, bringing delight and personality into the app.
+Foursquare’s use of humor is a lovely twist, to an otherwise boring copy, bringing delight and personality into the app.

 I’m also available to apply these principles to your app, just get in touch!